micheleoliveiracod/Hospital_data_case/README.md

 **Analyses:**

-* Identify patterns in failed and pending payments by payment method
+* Identify patterns in failed and pending payments by payment method.
-* Identify patterns in failed and pending payments by procedure
+* Identify patterns in failed and pending payments by procedure.
+* Why do we have a high number of pending and failed payments in insurance payment methods?
+* Is this result related to the hospital's business rules or conventions?
+What can you do to improve this indicator?
+* Why do we have a high number of pending and failed payments with the cash payment method?
+* Is credit analysis being done at the time of treatment scheduling?
+What are the business rules for this payment method?

 ---